ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 KDC MUST trigger a group rekeying as described in Section 6 of {{I-D.ietf-ace-key-groupcomm}} due to a change in the group membership or the current group keying material approaching its expiration time.
 KDC MAY trigger regularly scheduled update of the group keying material.

 Upon generating the new group keying material and before starting its distribution, the KDC MUST increment the version number of the group keying material.
 The KDC MUST preserve the current value of the Sender ID of each member in that group.
 <!-- The KDC MUST also generate a new Group Identifier (Gid) for the group as introduced in {{I-D.ietf-ace-key-groupcomm}}. -->

 Default rekeying scheme is Point-to-point (Section 6.1 of {{I-D.ietf-ace-key-groupcomm}}), where KDC individually targets each node to rekey, using the pairwise secure communication association with that node.

-If the group rekeying is performed due to one or multiple Publisher Clients that have joined the group, then a rekeying message includes sender IDs, and authentication credentials that those Clients use in the group, together with the roles and node identifier that the corresponding Client has in the group.
+If the group rekeying is performed due to one or multiple Publisher Clients that have joined the group, then a rekeying message includes sender IDs, and authentication credentials that those Clients use in the group, together with their roles.
 This information is specified by means of the parameters 'creds', 'peer_roles' and 'peer_identifiers', like done in the Join Response message.

 # PubSub Protected Communication (C) {#protected_communication}